§ About /

 Theo founded OmniTI in 1997.
 Under his leadership, the company has established itself as the go-to source for organizations facing today’s most challenging scalability, performance, and security problems.

 Theo excels at developing elegant solutions to complicated problems as well as applying emerging technologies to solve everyday problems.
-As a hands-on executive of the company, he applies his experience and ingenuity to deliver innovative solutions to OmniTI clients.
+As an engineering fellow, he applies his experience and ingenuity to deliver innovative solutions to OmniTI clients.

 A widely respected industry thought leader, Theo is the author of Scalable Internet Architectures (Sams) and a frequent speaker at worldwide IT conferences.
 He was also the principal architect of the Momentum MTA, which is now the flagship product of OmniTI’s sister company, Message Systems.
 Born from Theo’s vision and technical wisdom, this innovation is transforming the email software spectrum.